 - Fast Recovery: After twenty-two days, I started my morning and evening walks.
 Normal delivery helped me to recover fast as I didn’t experience much pain except stitches and back (which is common in the case of breastfeeding).

-- Since it was a normal delivery, after twelve days, I started with one-hour body massage which was relaxing and soothing.
+- Since it was a normal delivery, after twelve days, I started with a one-hour body massage which was relaxing and soothing.
 Massages were a big relief from hectic and demanding baby schedules.

 - Normal Delivery was an empowering process for me by being able to give birth naturally and meeting the demands of labor (tears, screams, pain).
 I contributed to the entire process which has made me mentally strong.
 It will also help me in facing other challenges and hardships in life.